johnsonhong997/obsidian-file-cleaner/README.md

 It can help you clean up empty files and unused attachments in the obsidian vault.

 ### Note
 -   Empty Files
     -   Files with a size of 0 bytes.
+    -   Files with only spaces and line breaks
 -   Unused Attachments
     -   Support jpg, jpeg, png, gif, svg, pdf.
 -   Settings